pyrsmk/quark/README.md

 Write extensions
 ----------------

-Writing "extensions" is simple, you just have to write code like the example above and release your library on NPM with a `quark` tag.
+Writing "extensions" is simple, you just have to write code like the example above and release your library on NPM with a `quark` tag (so it can be easily found).
 Please note that your library must be valid as a module so it can be required and browserified.

 License
 -------